AdvdLaar/Bobcat300-TTN/README.md

 Currently tested:

 * 🇪🇺 EU868
-* You can choose another region.
-Not tested!
+* Other regions can be selected during installation, but have not been tested.

 Other regions can be configured by changing the packet forwarder configuration.